Weight Watchers Recipe of the Day: Skinny Apple Brownies

 Although, the original recipe title is for "Apple Brownies," since these days most of us automatically associate 'brownies' with chocolate, a more appropriate name might be "Apple Nut Bars."

-I adapted this old-fashioned apple brownies recipe from one of my favorite old cookbooks, Cooking Down East by Marjorie Standish, who has been called the Julia Child of Maine.
+I adapted this old-fashioned apple brownies recipe from one of my favorite old cookbooks, Cooking Down East (affiliate link) by Marjorie Standish, who has been called the Julia Child of Maine.

 Her book is a collection of recipes for the kind of simple home cooking I grew up eating and am more drawn to with each passing year.